Kenya: Tourism sector concerned about increasing entrance fees to national parks

 Between attractiveness and financial concerns

-But, for certain scholarships, the increase in the entrance fee to the Masai Mara could give pause.
+But, for certain scholarships, the increase in the entrance fee to the Masai Mara might give pause.
 For non-residents, the ticket will increase from 80 dollars to 100 dollars in January and this is only the first step.
 Georges Mumba, from Perfect Safari, takes a dim view of these new prices.
 It is Serengeti, a large Tanzanian park adjoining the Masa Mara reserve, which wins, assures the travel agent: “ Entrance to Serengeti Park is $71.
 Next July, at the Masai Mara it will be 200 dollars!
 If a client wants to come with their family of five or six people for ten days… where are they going?
 They are going to the Serengeti “.
-Georges Mumba is not only worried about the attractiveness of Kenya. “ Customers booked two or three years ago.
+Georges Mumba is not only worried regarding the attractiveness of Kenya. “ Customers booked two or three years ago.
 I can’t go to them and tell them the rates have gone up.
 So companies absorb losses.
 Now we’re happy if a customer for next year cancels!
 Because we want a new reservation to bill according to the new rates.
 So who advises the government?
 We need time.
 These changes are made without notice “, he said.

 A publication on a social network at the end of October concerning taxes on certain goods upon entry into the country caused an outcry.
 The Minister of Tourism had denounced to the media “harassment” of visitors.